Non-intrusive reduced-order models for parametric partial differential equations via data-driven operator inference: Introduction

 Operator Inference (OpInf), introduced in \cite{PW2016operatorInference}, is a non-intrusive framework for model reduction of systems with polynomial nonlinearities.
 As with other non-intrusive approaches, the method does not require intrusive access to source code, instead inferring the ROM solely from initial conditions, simulation snapshots, and corresponding inputs.
 Known governing equations motivate the form of the ROM, and the operators defining the ROM are chosen by minimizing a data-driven residual in a reduced state space.
 The associated learning problem is linear, dense, relatively small, and has a closed-form solution.
+Since its introduction, the OpInf framework has been expanded in several ways: transforming variables (lifting) to induce the requisite polynomial structure \cite{QKPW2020liftAndLearn,SKHW2020romCombustion}; approximating nonpolynomial nonlinearities via the discrete empirical interpolation method (DEIM) \cite{BGKPW2020opInfDeim}; regularizing the learning problem to enable performance on large-scale systems \cite{jain2021performance,MHW2021regOpInfCombustion}; re-projecting trajectories to exactly recover intrusive ROMs \cite{Peherstorfer2020reprojection}; and accounting for algebraic equations arising from lifting transformations \cite{KW2021_DAE}, to name a few.
+In these OpInf-based methods, parametric dependencies are addressed by learning separate ROMs for individual parameter samples, then interpolating either their reduced operators \cite{Peherstorfer2020reprojection,PW2016operatorInference} or their outputs \cite{KW2021_DAE}.
+However, interpolation in more than one or two parameter dimensions quickly becomes challenging due to the curse of dimensionality and Runge's phenomenon.